 Also, does it matter how good a player the manager was?
 For the record Lou was a better player than Williams, Lasorda, and Weaver combined (and much better than Houk and Herzog too), which should count for something.
 Perspective: Williams had a 13-year journeyman career, a .260 hitter with 768 career hits; Lasorda was 0–4 during his three-year, 58-1/3 inning pitching experiment; Weaver made just AA ball as a slick-fielding/no-hit second baseman before he turned to coaching and then managing.
 Sure, all these guys won more pennants than Pinella, and Lasorda and Williams won more World Series titles (two vs. one), but still…

-Now consider that Dusty Baker was at least as good a player as Pinella, with over 150 more managerial wins, but he has not even gotten a whiff of the Hall yet.
+Now consider that Dusty Baker was arguably a better player than Pinella, with over 150 more managerial wins, but he has not even gotten a whiff of the Hall yet.
 The problem with Dusty is that he hasn’t won the big one yet.
 He’s lost a lot in the playoffs and is now 0–2 in the World Series after the Braves beat his Astros in 2021; he’s mishandled pitchers, blown all kinds of leads, and offended more than a few people with his old-school ways.

-But he’s still active at 72, and has a contract to manage Houston in 2022, which should see him sneak into ninth place on the all-time wins list for managers, ahead of Bruce Bochy, Leo Durocher, and Walter Alston.
+But he’s still active at 72, managing Houston well so far in 2022.
+He snuck past Leo Durocher with his 2009th career win and will eclipse Walter Alston’s 2,040 midway through the season to get to 9th place on the all-time list.
 So maybe he can get it done eventually—we’ll see.
-Confidentially, I was rooting for Dusty this fall, over every other story.
+Confidentially, I was rooting for Dusty last fall, over every other story.
 And I’m still wistful for his six years with the Reds (2008–2013)…somehow he guided them to a 509–463 record and two divisional titles.
 Like Cincy was going to find someone better.

 Not that anyone cares, but for the record I’m aghast that Messrs.
 Garvey and Pinella aren’t in the Baseball Hall of Fame already and that Baker, Houk and Oliver haven’t been considered more seriously.
 Bottom line: it’s always interesting to see where they draw that line between the greats and the near greats and how they evaluate that longevity and those degrees of dominance.